Who oversees United Way of the Quad Cities Area?

 Where does my contribution go?

-When you give to United Way, you are helping support Education, Financial Stability, and Health results and strategies.
-Volunteers evaluate the community needs and determine the use of donor resources that create the best results.
+When you give to United Way, you are helping support Education, Financial Stability, and Health strategies.
+Volunteers evaluate the community needs and determine the best use of donor resources to make a measurable impact in the Quad Cities.

 How does United Way decide what organizations to fund?

 Organizations apply for funding from United Way.
-Volunteers from our Education, Financial Stability, and Health Councils make recommendations for funding allocations based on the applications.
+Volunteers make recommendations for funding allocations.
 The Board of Directors gives final approval for funding.

 What does it mean to designate my donation?

 You may designate your donation to any United Way initiative or to any 501(c)(3) or 170 organization.
 All designated gifts are assessed an administrative overhead fee.
 The only donors who are not charged this fee are Tocqueville Society donors giving $10,000 or more annually and donors who work for a company that covers this fee for their employees.

 * In 2017, the fee is 17.6% (a 3-year average as determined on United Way's IRS form 990).